Moonsatsuma/puqunwang/_posts/design/2014-07-09-Being-an-introvert-in-academia.md

 layout: page
 sidebar: left
 subheadline: Templates
-title:  "Page/Post With Left Sidebar"
+title:  "Being an introvert in academia"
 teaser: "This is a example of page/post with a sidebar on the left."
 breadcrumb: true
 tags: